sskiswani/samgine/README.md

 #samgine
+A work in progress Typescript game-development bootstrapper (probably more useful as a reference).

+- `gulp` (defaults to `gulp dev`) for development, which will watch files for changes and update accordingly (manually refreshing the browser)
+- `gulp build` to get a complete build of the project in the `./bin` directory.

-My Typescript game-development bootstrapper.
-The two important parts you can get to using `import { Engine, ECS } from './src/core'`
+To get a handle on the important stuff `import { Engine, ECS } from './src/core'`.
 - `ECS` (`./src/core/ecs`) is an entity-component-system that makes use of decorators (no need to manually register components before usage, a requirement of _every_ implementation that I've found thus far).
 - `Engine` (`./src/core/Engine`) provides a ['fixed timestep'](http://gafferongames.com/game-physics/fix-your-timestep/) update-render loop.
   - `engine.on('tick', callback)` will be called at the beginning of every frame.
   - `engine.on('update', callback)` will be called as many times as possible every frame (and at least once).
   - `engine.on('render', callback)` will be called at the end of every frame.
 - `'src/core/services/Input'` provides a

 ##Examples

 ###Entities and Components